AccessibilityRG/MFD-mobile/README.md

 ## How to cite?

-If you use this work, please find our publication **"Multi-temporal function-based dasymetric model for mobile phone data"** from [Zenodo](https://zenodo.org/) to find out the citing practices from there.
+If you use this tool, please find our publication **"Multi-temporal function-based dasymetric interpolation tool for mobile phone data"** from [Zenodo](https://zenodo.org/) to find out the citing practices.

 ## License

-mfd_interpolation.py and its related documents under this repository by Digital Geography Group / Accessibility Research Group (University of Helsinki) is licensed under a Creative Commons Attribution 4.0 International License.
+mfd_interpolation.py and its related documents under this repository by Digital Geography Lab / Accessibility Research Group (University of Helsinki) is licensed under a Creative Commons Attribution 4.0 International License.
 More information about license: http://creativecommons.org/licenses/by-sa/4.0/